Joshua-Tu/JS-App-Roll_the_dice_to_get_to_100/README.md

 - The first player to reach 100 points on GLOBAL score wins the game

 - Code Challenge 1 - A player loses his entire score when he rolls two 6 in a row.
 After that, it's the other player's turn

+- Code Challenge 2 - Players can now predefine their winning scores at the beginning of the game